aurelia/site-generator/README.md

-# aurelia-docs
+# site-generator

-A static documentation site generator for open source projects.
+The static site generator for Aurelia.